 All screen readers share similar functionality and capabilities.
 However, keyboard shortcuts, voices, and ways of calling out links, images, and so on, vary between them.
 Since users will be accustomed to their preferred screen reader’s conventions, these differences don’t typically impact coding practices.
 The key is to adhere to accessibility standards and generally-accepted accessibility techniques.

 How Screen Readers Read Content

-- Screen readers generally pause at the end of paragraphs.
+- Screen readers pause for:

 - Screen readers read letters out loud as you type them, but say “star” or “asterisk” for password fields.